 If you want to learn in an inspiring and supportive community, and if you meet the criteria, please consider applying for admission to our program.
 We offer unique courses taught by excellent teachers, special lectures and social opportunities, and exceptional scholarships.
 It is our goal to help make your college learning experience productive and enjoyable. -- Dr. Scott Goins, Director

 Lake Charles, LA 70609

 McNeese will award its best four-year academic scholarships to freshmen entering the Honors College.
-Each scholarship will cover the cost of tuition (less and TOPS scholarship award), partial room and board, and up to $1,200 annually for books and supplies.
+Each scholarship provides partial funding toward the cost of tuition and fees, partial room and board, and up to $1,200 annually for books and supplies.
 Students may also earn extra spending money through an on-campus work-study job.

 Priority registration and individualized academic counseling by an experienced advisor help students obtain the optimum schedule for their curricula.

 Small class sizes (10-25) allow for interaction with academically talented peers and personal attention from professors.